microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 ## WindowSizeChangedEventArgs class
 Namespace: Microsoft.UI.Xaml

+> Spec note: this is a new Xaml version of the existing Windows.UI.Core.[WindowSizeChangedEventArgs](https://docs.microsoft.com/uwp/api/Windows.UI.Core.WindowSizeChangedEventArgs).

 Contains the argument returned by a window size change event.

 ### Properties

-- WindowSizeChangedEventArgs.Handled: Gets or sets whether the  event was handled. **true** if the event has been handled by the appropriate delegate; **false** if it has not.
+- Handled: Gets or sets whether the  event was handled. **true** if the event has been handled by the appropriate delegate; **false** if it has not.
     ```CS
     public bool Handled { get; set; };
     ```